ethereum-optimism/design-docs/protocol/eth-shared-lockbox.md

 - **Ensuring chains are consistent at the implementation side**, achieved either through trusted deployment methods (e.g., OP Contracts Manager) or by approval after security checks are performed.
 - **Approving protocol upgrades** for all chains involved.
-- **Adding new chains** to the interoperable set, and managing the `dependencyManager` role.
+- **Adding new chains** to the interoperable set.
 The final decision is up to governance and chains cannot be removed afterwards.
 - **Replacing chain servicers** for existing chains if they fail to satisfy technical requirements.

 ### Shared Bridging and SuperchainWETH usage